American Crypto: A Peek at Digital Wallets Under Federal Evaluation Shows the US May Not Be as Far Behind the Blockchain Curve as Feared

 The Coronavirus pandemic has revealed a need for digital banking in the United States.

 The United States has been accused, not always unfairly, of complacency as other countries around the world race toward digital currency adoption and claim leadership in shaping the future of digital finance.
-Information shared by Sarson Funds with insights into conversations happening at the highest levels in Washington, DC reveals that United States may not be as far behind as assumed in the Blockchain Wars with China and other digital currency focused nations.
+Information shared by Sarson Funds with insights into conversations happening at the highest levels in Washington, DC reveals that the United States may not be as far behind as assumed in the Blockchain Wars with China and other digital currency focused nations.

-John Sarson, CEO of Sarson Funds, a Wall Street-focused digital asset investment management firm comments that he believes the digital Yuan will be the first government-backed digital dollar to be utilized worldwide.
+John Sarson, CEO of Sarson Funds, a Wall Street-focused digital asset investment management firm, comments that he believes the digital Yuan will be the first government-backed digital dollar to be utilized worldwide.